guidemetothemoon/kristhecodingunicorn/content/english/post/kris_daily_k8s_2.md

-+++
-author = "Kristina D."
+---
+author: "Kristina Devochko"
-title = "Kris's Quick Cup of (A)K8S #2"
+title: "Kris's Quick Cup of (A)K8S #2"
-date = "2022-05-16"
+date: "2022-05-16"
-description = "A few tricks that can make your life easier when working with Kubernetes and AKS" draft = false tags = [
+description: "A few tricks that can make your life easier when working with Kubernetes and AKS"
+draft: false
+tags: [
     "techtips",
     "azure",
     "aks",
     "kubernetes",
     "gitops"
 ]
-slug = "kris-quick-cup-of-k8s-two"
+slug: "kris-quick-cup-of-k8s-two"
-aliases = ["/techtips/kris_daily_k8s_2"]
+aliases: ["/techtips/kris_daily_k8s_2"]
-+++

-{{< table_of_contents >}}
+---

-It\'s time for a new edition of Kris\'s Quick cup of Kubernetes where I\'m utilizing Azure Kubernetes Service (AKS) for demo purposes!😺
+It's time for a new edition of Kris's Quick cup of Kubernetes where I'm utilizing Azure Kubernetes Service (AKS) for demo purposes!😺
 In second edition of this tech tip series I would like to share a few tips related to CronJobs, Rolling Updates and AKS add-ons that can make your life easier when working with Kubernetes and specifically Azure Kubernetes Service.

 ## #1 - Run CronJob instantly

-Sometimes you may need to run a CronJob (scheduled Job) instantly, for example, when you\'re debugging some execution errors.
+Sometimes you may need to run a CronJob (scheduled Job) instantly, for example, when you're debugging some execution errors.
 So, can you do that instantly or do you need to wait for the next time slot that the CronJob is scheduled for to execute?
-Well, you can pretty easily create a regular Job based on CronJob definition and in that way trigger it instantly - here\'s how you can do that with ```kubectl```:
+Well, you can pretty easily create a regular Job based on CronJob definition and in that way trigger it instantly - here's how you can do that with ```kubectl```:

 ``` bash
 # 1. Get definition and namespace of the CronJob you want to run from the list of all existing CronJobs